Legal Help with IP Infringement for Plaintiffs and Defendants

 - An infringement did not occur — It’s always possible a plaintiff is crying foul when there was no violation.
 For example, copyrighted material can be used without permission under certain “fair use” exceptions, or two musicians can compose a substantially similar melody without ever being aware of the other’s song, just as two scientists can make a simultaneous discovery.
 Likewise, trademarks or products can be somewhat similar without the similarities presenting an actionable infringement.

-Contact a reputable trial lawyer in Houston to handle your IP litigation
+Contact a reputable Houston lawyer to handle your IP litigation

 Attorney Paul Van Slyke represents corporate and individual clients as plaintiffs and defendants in intellectual property infringement actions.
 Mr. Van Slyke has litigated infringement cases across the country in state and federal courts, at trial and on appeal.
 To schedule a consultation, call the firm at 855-552-8238 - Toll Free Number or contact the firm online.
 We have offices conveniently located in Houston and Austin, Texas.